 This is part of the amazing thing about spending time at the refuge: seeing animals peacefully, and even vibrantly, co-existing mere feet from each other, when in the wild one would surely be preying on the other.
 Here, the fisher named Wobbles — his hind legs are not as strong as most of his species — lives next door to his natural prey, a porcupine.
 Coyotes and gray wolves live side by side, not as competitors for the same prey.
 The lesson is profound.

 Tips for visiting

 The Adirondack Wildlife Refuge and Rehabilitation Center, located at 977 Springfield Road, Wilmington, is open 10 a.m. to 4 p.m., Thursday through Monday, all year round.
 There is no admission fee, but donations are encouraged to help continue care for rehabbing animals.
-At the time of my visit, the refuge's ambassador black bears, Ahote and Lovey, were not viewable by the public due to renovations to their primary living space.

 The paths at the refuge are relatively even, but those with wheelchairs may find the going a little rough.
 Hiking trails also provide the opportunity to stretch your legs and enjoy the pine forest and a map of trails is posted by Wolf Wood.
 Cold drinks and restrooms are available in the education center, as well as gift items, including t-shirts, postcards, and books.